Program Committee

 James Walker

-James Walker, La Trobe Universiy (Area Chair, Historical Linguistics/Sociolinguistics)
+James Walker, The University of Melbourne (Area Chair, Historical Linguistics/Sociolinguistics)

-James Walker is Professor of Linguistics at La Trobe University.
+James Walker is Honorary Principal Fellow at the University of Melbourne.
 He is an internationally recognised expert in the study of sociolinguistic variation and change, with interests in multilingualism, language contact and ethnicity.
 He has studied variation at all levels of language in English (Australia, Canada, the Caribbean), Sango (Central African Republic), Swedish and Brazilian Portuguese.

 Laurence Bruggeman

-Laurence Bruggeman, Western Sydney University (Area Chair, Psycholinguistics/Applied Linguistics)
+Rikke Bundgaard-Nielsen, The University of Melbourne (Area Chair, Psycholinguistics/Applied Linguistics)

 Subscribe to our mailing list "ALS Online"